rsemihkoca/WebLogin-Report-Python-Automation/README.md

 *The reports used and obtained as a printout are not shared on 3rd party sites due to the personal data protection law.

-*Column and sheet names translated to English
+*Column names, cluster names and sheet names translated to English for better understanding.